YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 In the ``defaults.json`` file, you list configurations in the ``config`` object as shown below.
-These configurations are defaults that will be used unless a mojit instance has configurations with the same keys, which we will look at in the next section on mojit instances.
+These configurations are defaults that will be used unless a mojit instance has configurations with the same keys.

 .. code-block:: javascript